5 Steps to becoming a licensed massage therapist

 2. Complete a therapeutic massage program

 If you have a high school diploma and an interest in massage, you’re qualified to enter a massage therapy program.
 Typically, a diploma in massage therapy takes about 15 months, and can be completed at a vocational or career training college.
-Associate’s degrees may also be available through community colleges, but they tend to take longer to complete.
+At IBMC College, the Therapeutic Massage diploma program can be completed in as little as 10 months.
 Your program of study should include courses like anatomy and physiology, therapeutic massage, and clinical massage applications.

 3. Obtain licensure